caprice-j/ggconf/README.md

 Current Implementation Status
 -----------------------------

-ggbash is first released on August 24, 2017.
+ggconf is first released on August 24, 2017.

 -   DONE:
     -   version 0.1 : lightweight port from ggbash